-Head &neck Ultrasound Course
+Head & Neck Ultrasound Course

 This course aims to introduce head and neck ultrasound and ultrasound-guided intervention skills to specialists and registrars in Otolaryngology-Head and Neck Surgery.
-Surgeon-performed ultrasound is increasingly used in office-based and surgical settings to improve diagnostic work-up and surgical outcomes.
+Surgeon-performed ultrasound is increasingly used in office-based and surgical settings to improve the diagnostic work-up and surgical results.
 Further, the use of minimally invasive treatments, such as, e.g., radiofrequency ablation and ethanol injections for thyroid pathology, requires sufficient ultrasound skills.
-This course is both for experienced practitioners who aim to improve their ultrasound skills and trainees who are interested in staring ultrasound into their clinical practice.
+This course is both for experienced practitioners who aim to improve their ultrasound skills and trainees who are interested in staring incorporating ultrasound into their clinical practice.
 The course is also relevant to other specialties performing head and neck ultrasound as endocrinologists, pediatricians, radiologists, etc.

 An international multispeciality faculty will teach thyroid, parathyroid, and neck ultrasound, and the lectures will be combined with quizzes to improve interactivity and learning.
 About half of the time is planned for hands-on training on volunteer patients with a teacher-to-participant ratio of 1:3.
-Further, the participants will also practice ultrasound-guided interventions (including fine-needle aspiration biopsies, core needle biopsies, and radiofrequency ablation) on special-made phantoms at the Panum Institute, Faculty of Health Science, Copenhagen University.
-This course is endorsed by the European Federation of Societies for Ultrasound in Medicine and Biology (EFSUMB) and corresponds to the curriculum of the theoretical part of EFSUMB Level 1.
+Further, the participants will also practice ultrasound-guided interventions (including fine-needle aspiration biopsies, core needle biopsies, and radiofrequency ablation) on special-made fantoms at the Panum Institute, Faculty of Health Science, Copenhagen University.
+This course is endorsed by The European Federation of Societies for Ultrasound in Medicine and Biology (EFSUMB) and corresponds to the curriculum of the theoretical part of EFSUMB Level 1.